 McLeod, who is the co-chair of the legislative Child Fatality Task Force, was looking for Republican lawmakers to help keep the panel from being eliminated as written into the annual “technical corrections” bill.

-That bill, which had it’s debut Thursday morning, is usually reserved for changing grammatical errors deep in statutes or repealing obsolete local laws.
-But lawmakers often insert small “poison pill” pieces of legislation into the bill: for example, last year’s technical corrections bill changed the structure and completely changed the board of the North Carolina Institute of Medicine, making all of the members political appointees.
+That bill, which had its debut Thursday morning, is usually reserved for changing grammatical errors deep in statutes or repealing obsolete local laws.
+But lawmakers often insert small “poison pill” pieces of legislation into the bill: For example, last year’s technical corrections bill changed the structure and completely changed the board of the North Carolina Institute of Medicine, making all of the members political appointees.

 This year’s bill repeals the statute establishing the Child Fatality Task Force, sunsetting the body in July 2015.